 When oil prices are high, Chavez pumps money into state welfare programs.

 Venezuela’s economy crashes.
-The private sector is decimated from state intervention so there is no economic resiliency and nothing for the economy to fall back on for future growth.
+The private sector is decimated by state intervention, so there is no economic resiliency and nothing for the economy to fall back on for future growth.

 According to Bread.org, more than 5 million people have fled Venezuela, and 91% of those remain to live in abject poverty.
-More than 9 million Venezuelans are food insecure or malnourished.
-Venezuela is teetering on the edge of famine.
+More than 9 million Venezuelans are food insecure or malnourished, and Venezuela is teetering on the edge of famine.